Rakeela/dragora-notes/Feather-Integument.md

 (Quoted from source:)
 "Using the BMP pathway as an example, *BMP4* was mainly expressed in the dermal papilla and the pulp, with expression lower toward the distal end."

+This is as much as I can find here about the biochemical environment in the proximity of the dermal papilla itself.
+I was thinking that the follicle-supporting chemistry starts in the base, and I do not care so much what happens past the calamus...
+If the transplant provides the right genes, I expect (potentially incorrectly) that the structure of the feather to be correct.
+Yet even if the transplant tissue has the right genes, it will not provide the right biochemical environment to the follicle without engineering the recipient.
+I need to figure out what to search for to find information on the feather follicle specifically.

 ---
 Back to [[authors-nonfiction]]